THE PATH TO GLORY

 As you walk in the light of God’s perfect will, the blood of Jesus continues to keep you without condemnation, and you have fellowship with God.

 As the Spirit brings your sins to light, confess them as sin.
 Turn away from them.
-God will forgive you and cleanse you from all unrighteousness.
+God will forgive you and cleanse you from all unrighteousness (I John 1:9).

-If we live according to our fleshly desires we will die spiritually.
-We will destroy our inner spiritual life, that which is the prerequisite for the redemption of our body.
+If we live according to our fleshly desires, we will die spiritually.
+We will destroy our inner spiritual life, which is the prerequisite for the redemption of our body.

 If we through the Holy Spirit put to death the appetites of our flesh, we will continue to live and grow spiritually.
-For as many as are led by the Spirit of God to put their sins to death, these are the sons of God.
-They will be revealed as such at the return of the Lord.
-It is their unveiling that is the marriage of the Lamb and an occasion for the greatest rejoicing throughout the creation of God.
+For as many as are led by the Spirit of God to put their sins to death, these are the sons of God (Romans

 How many Christians do you know who are seeking to live by the resurrection Life of Jesus and to share His sufferings?
 These are the true Christians.
 These are attaining to the glory of the priesthood.

 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-(II Corinthians 4:17—NIV)
+(II Corinthians 4:17)

 You made your verbal statement to this effect, and now God is making your statement a reality.